Feel free to post it on your own blog if you find this infographic helpful

 However, it requires a lot of stamina, which is why picking the right breed is crucial as some dogs might not be fit enough.
 You don’t want to stop when you are halfway through simply because your pooch is too tired to keep going.
 Imagine if that happens when it is near night time, and you don’t have the right gear to hike in the dark.

 So, make sure you have a high energy level breed that is suitable for hiking to keep up with your pace.
 That said, there are a few things you need to know before you hit the trail to make the experience more enjoyable!

 Preparation for Hiking

 First of all, make sure you and your furry friend are mentally and physically ready to hike.
-Get in shape by taking a routine walk at a steady pace.
+Get in shape by taking a routine walk or run at a steady pace.
 It is also great to start practicing by going for small hikes to build up the stamina.
 Then, increase the duration gradually to ensure you both are fit enough for a more intense adventure.

 Consider using a dog muzzle when training your dog to form the habit of not eating everything they see.
 This is to ensure that they are safe at all times, as you may encounter poisonous plants while hiking.

 You will also need to understand both you and your dog’s fitness level.
 It is crucial because if you choose a trail that is beyond what you both can handle, you will most likely have lots of problems along your way.

 Additionally, don’t take your dog on the trail if they are too young or too old as they may not have enough strength and endurance.
 Not only that, but dogs also tend to have weaker immune systems at this vulnerable age.

 If your dog is too young, it might cause permanent hip problems due to the stress putting on the developing joints.
 So, until they are finish growing before taking them on trips.
 Smaller breeds will usually be fully grown when they are around 12 months old, and larger breeds will be up to 18 months.